zhuang-weiming/feature-flag-dependency-analysis/README.md

 ## Result Interpretation

-- The scan results will output all flag usage points (file, line number, invocation style), and can extract even single-flag usage automatically.
+- Scan results output all flag usage points (file, line, invocation style).
-- You can combine with the dependency analysis script to automatically generate a dependency graph.
+- Combine with AST-based analysis and reporting for a full dependency/conflict graph.
+- Use the visualization scripts for HTML or Graphviz output.

+---

+For more details, see comments in each script and module.
+Contributions and extensions are welcome!